C&ENVENG 3029 - Environmental Modelling & Management

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Recognise, discuss, apply, test and critically evaluate different model types (e.g. data-driven (machine learning), process-driven).
+1 Recognise and discuss different model types (e.g. data-driven, process-driven) and their relative merits.
 2 Recognise, discuss, apply, test and critically evaluate the different steps in the development of models (e.g. model specification, calibration and validation) and the methods used in each of these steps.
-3 Develop, test and apply process-driven dissolved oxygen and data-driven (machine learning) salinity models in river systems.
+3 Recognise, interpret, discuss, apply, test and critically evaluate different optimisation methods and parameterisations for solving complex engineering problems.
 4 Distinguish between sources and different types of uncertainty, explain their potential origins and discuss how they might impact engineering modelling and decision-making.
 5 Recognise, interpret, discuss, apply, test and critically evaluate different approaches to incorporating uncertainty into engineering modelling and decision-making.
-6 Use models and multi-criteria decision analysis approaches to solve complex engineering problems that examine the trade-offs between economic, environmental and social outcomes in an uncertain environment, including the development of adaptive pathways in response to climate change impacts.
+6 Use models and optimisation approaches to solve complex engineering problems that examine the trade-offs between economic, environmental and social outcomes in an uncertain environment.
 7 Describe, discuss and critically evaluate modelling and management processes, findings and decisions.
 8 Apply an integrative or systems approach to solving engineering problems.
 9 Use computers and information technology effectively.

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.